 When you first start breastfeeding, cracked nipples can unfortunately be a common occurrence, especially if your baby struggles to latch straight away.
 Speaking to a lactation consultant can help make this right, and special creams or lotions can help to ease any pain.
 While this might be uncomfortable, remember the phase shouldn’t last long and you will be back to stress-free nips before you know it!

 Are you pregnant or have you recently given birth?
 We’d love to know your own body changes, no matter how weird and wonderful they may be!
-Get in touch on Instagram @itsyoppie.
+Head on over to our private Facebook group or drop us a note on Insta @itsyoppie.
+Don't forget that our personalised period subscription box can get organic pantyliners (and more) delivered easily and regularly through your letterbox, helping keep you covered for any unexpected leaks once things settle down.